The Moody 33 Sailboat

 1. A Sail Area/Displacement Ratio of just 15.1 suggests that the Moody 33 will need a stiff breeze to get her going.
 In light conditions, unless you've got plenty of time on your hands, motor-sailing may be the way to go.

-2. A Ballast/Displacement Ratio of 36.2 means that unless the bulk of the ballast is concentrated in a bulb at the foot of her keel, the Moody 33 will have a tendency to heel excessively in a gust, and she'll need to be reefed early to keep her sailing upright in a moderate breeze.
+2. A Ballast/Displacement Ratio of 36.2 means that a sailboat like the Moody 33 (which doesn't have a stiffness-enhancing bulb keel), is likely to benefit from being reefed early to keep her sailing upright in a moderate breeze.

 3. A Displacement/Length Ratio of 303, tells us the Moody 33 is clearly a heavy displacement cruising boat.
 You can load her down with all your cruising gear and equipment and it will hardly affect her waterline.
 Not an ideal choice for coastal sailing, but she'll come into her own on an offshore passage in testing conditions.